-Signwaves endeavours at all times to make its website as accessible as reasonably possible to all users.
-In no way does Signwaves seek to deliberately discriminate against any users' access to the website service in accordance with the Disability Discrimination Act 1995.
+Signwaves is committed to making its website as accessible as possible to all users and does not wish to discriminate against anyone with a disability.
+Access to the website service in accordance with the Disability Discrimination Act 1995.

 To achieve this, our website has been developed in accordance with the Web Content Accessibility Guidelines.
 These guidelines have been published by the World Wide Web Consortium to promote accessibility.

 The techniques we have used to improve accessibility are as follows: